What Ueki Shikaichi, who went overseas at the age of 25 to become a professional skier, wants to say now

 When Ueki decided to move from Whistler, Revelstoke was the first place he had his eye on.
 Home to top skiers such as Sammy Carlson and Yu Sasaki, Revelstoke is a rare ski resort in North America with long, continuous steep slopes.
 The BC area is dotted with steep slopes and slopes with rich natural topography, including cliffs and pillows, so you'll never get bored

-In June 2015, Ueki Shikaichi bought a trailer to build his first tiny house.
-He and his partner smile as they sit on the foundation of the house.
-Photo/ Tempei Takeuchi
+In June 2015, Shikaichi Ueki acquired a trailer to build his first tiny house.
+He and his partner sit on the foundation of the house, smiling.
+Photo/Tempei Takeuchi

 Still, the decision to choose Golden, further east from Revelstoke, was based in part on the advice of Ueki's partner.
 Another appealing point was that there were several ski resort options from Golden, with many mountains perfect for skiing.
 Unlike Japan, ski resorts in Canada are far apart.
 It's rare to be able to drive two hours to reach the next ski resort